sasdan/sasdan.github.io/publications.markdown

 Publications
 ------------
-- Kroonenberg, S. (submitted).
+- Kroonenberg, S. (forthcoming).
 Gramsci’s Writing Body.
 On Embodiment and Subalternity, Interventions: Journal of Postcolonial Studies (peer-reviewed)

 - Kroonenberg, S. (forthcoming) Motherhood and Italian Nation Building: On the Correspondence between Maria Drago and Giuseppe Mazzini, in Motherhood, Belonging, Gendered Narration of the Nation State and Beyond, Davids, Tine and Karin Willemse, eds.
 Routledge (peer-reviewed)